Electrostatics/apbs-rest/cli/README.md

 - [Build](#build)

 ## Basic Usage
-Using the command line tools should mirror the same interface as the current tools for APBS and PDB2PQR:
+Using the command line tools should mirror the same interface as the current tools for APBS and PDB2PQR.
+The *one* exception is that an `APBS_HOST` must be defined in environment.
+This can be your local installation or an online-hosted version of the software.
 - APBS
     ```shell
     apbs [options] input-file